-MemberHub will provide you with all of the information needed to navigate the registration and bonding process in New York.
-We will introduce you to our partner who can help you acquire the bond.
-Should you wish to forego this step, the alternative is to exclude residents of New York from your sweepstakes, which can be added to the official rules.
+MemberHub will provide you with all the information you need to navigate the registration and bonding process.
+If you prefer not to register and bond your sweepstakes, you may choose to exclude New York (and Florida) residents from your sweepstakes.
+The MemberHub team can add this exclusion to the official rules.

 Advertising and Promotion

-Sweepstakes sponsors are responsible for providing an Affidavit of Eligibility and a Liability and Publicity release to the potential winner(s) as needed.
+Sweepstakes sponsors are responsible for providing an Affidavit of Eligibility and a Liability and Publicity Release to the potential winner(s) as needed.
 The Affidavit of Eligibility declares that a winner is legally eligible to win.
 The winner is responsible for returning the affidavit before receiving the prize(s).

 The Liability and Publicity release gives the sponsor and other parties (like the sponsor’s marketing agency) the right to use and publish the winner’s name and other non-personal information in promotional materials related to the sweepstakes.
 This document also releases the sponsor from liability concerning taxes or claims related to the sweepstakes winner.
-For a sweepstakes that offers trips on which the winner can bring a guest, the sponsor is also responsible for supplying the winner with a guest release.
+For a sweepstakes offering trips on which the winner can bring a guest, the sponsor is also responsible for supplying the winner with a guest release.